hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/tfjs-convert-to-arduino-header/README.md

-1. Login to github, since Gitpod needs this.
+1. Login to Github, since Gitpod needs you to be logged in.

 2. Open a fresh Gitpod   https://gitpod.io/#